-California overtime rules and exceptions are more beneficial to employees than corresponding federal regulations.
+California overtime rules and exceptions benefit employees more so than corresponding federal regulations.

 Common Mistake